 Optionally you can add title sections into your story.
 Title sections let you separate your story into parts or chapters, so they are particularly useful for long stories.
 You can use the Bookmarks option in the Settings dialog to add your title section names into the header of your story.
 Readers can click on the bookmarks in the header, indicated in green in our screenshot, to quickly navigate to the different parts of your story.

-To add a title section into your story, hover your cursor over the desired position in your story, press the Add (+) button, and choose Title.
+To add a title section into your story, hover your cursor over the desired position in your story, press the + button and choose Title.
 You can then enter the text for the title and, if desired, an image or video.

 Once you are happy with your Cascade story you are ready to share it.

-Press the Save button at the top of the builder to make sure everything is saved.
+Press the Save button again to make sure everything is saved.
 Then choose the Share option you want to use.
 You can choose to share your story publicly or just within your organization.
 Use the Organization option if you only want members of your organization to be able to view your story.
 The Organization option is not available if you are using a free ArcGIS public account.

 Congratulations, your Story Map Cascade is now operational!